 Yes, FastExpert is a legitimate company and licensed real estate brokerage in California.
 All agent matching services must have an active brokerage license in at least one state to legally collect referral fees from real estate agents, which is how they make money.

 FastExpert is also accredited by the Better Business Bureau, where it is rated A+.

-FastExpert has appeared on the Inc. 5000 list three times, where it's been recognized as one of the United States' fastest growing companies.
+FastExpert has appeared on the Inc. 5000 list four times, where it's been recognized as one of the United States' fastest growing companies.

 While FastExpert is a legitimate and licensed company, you should be aware of some major red flags and misleading claims it makes.